kyma-project/api-gateway/docs/user/apirule-migration/README.md

 # Migrate APIRule from Version `v1beta1` to Version `v2`
 APIRule custom resource (CR) `v1beta1` has been deprecated and scheduled for deletion.
 You must migrate all your APIRule CRs to version `v2`.
 Learn more about the timeline and see how to perform the migration.

-## How to Migrate APIRules to Version v2

 To migrate to version v2, follow the steps: